zach-lewis/zach-lewis.github.io/_posts/2021-12-10-predicting-hit-outcomes-with-statcast-data.md

 <img src="/images/update_eval.png" alt="hi" class="inline"/>

 A slight improvement for all of the models, with the SVC just barely edging out KNN as having the best score.
 Due to the lengthy run-time for evaluating this model in comparison to the others, it doesn't appear to be the optimal solution.
-Nonetheless, now that we have the model built we'll see how it performers on the test set just as well.
+Nonetheless, now that we have the model built we'll see how it performs on the test set just as well.
 ## Evaluating the Test Set
 With our models selected, it's time to see how they perform on the test set.
-We'll apply the pipeline to our hold-out data, and then score each model accordingly and see how it generalize to data it's never seen.
+We'll apply the pipeline to our hold-out data, and then score each model accordingly and see how it generalizes to data it's never seen.
 ```python
 from sklearn.metrics import f1_score
 X_test_prep = full_pipeline.transform(X_test)